 Orange County Partnership for Young Children

-Incredible Years Parent-Toddler Parent Education
+Incredible Years Toddler Parenting Education

 Families Learning Together Initiative

-The Families Learning Together Initiative will provide children with a literacy-rich environment where everyday life is filled with language development.
+The Families Learning Together Initiative provides children with a literacy rich environment where everyday life is filled with language development.
 This project is aimed at helping stay-at-home moms whose first language is not English and parents of children ages 0-5 who need support building their own literacy skills and those of their children.
 This initiative helps parents and caregivers build the skills needed to prepare the children in their care to enter and to thrive in school.
 Through a series of access points, the initiative introduces parents and caregivers to strategies that integrate language learning into daily activities and works with them as they build confidence and proficiency in working with their children.

-Safe Families-Child Sexual Abuse Prevention Program
+Safe Families Child Sexual Abuse Prevention Program

 Community Response Program